Growing salsify starts in May whereas the harvest takes place in fall and winter.

 Salsify stems resist freezing and can be harvested in fall, winter, and even up to spring.

-Salsify is a biennial plant that normally blooms in spring but is usually harvested during the 2nd year of growing.
+Salsify is a biennial plant that would normally bloom in spring if it weren’t usually harvested during winter in the 2nd year of growing.

 One can harvest salsify from October to April, simply pulling the roots out as needs arise.